CenturyLinkCloud/PublicKB/Servers/setting-up-disaster-recovery-using-visions-solutions-double-take-availability.md

 * [Perform a Test fail over](#Perform-a-Test-fail-over)

 ### Overview
-Double-Take allow customer to have a DR environment setup with a few easy steps.
-With Vision Solutions created Blueprint in CLC, this further simplifies the deployment process.
+Double-Take enables customer to have a DR environment created with a few easy steps.
+With Vision Solutions created Blueprint in CenturyLink Cloud (CLC), this further simplifies the deployment process.

 Before deploying any software, a DR plan needs to be in place.
 Depending